mhx/dwarfs/doc/dwarfs.md

   request.
 Use this along with macFUSE's `iosize` option to tune throughput.

+- `-o readahead=`*value*:
+  How much data to read ahead when receiving a read request.
+  This is experimental and disabled by default.
+If you perform a lot of large, sequential reads, throughput may benefit from enabling readahead.

 - `-o workers=`*value*:
   Number of worker threads to use for decompressing blocks.
   If you have a lot of CPUs, increasing this number can help